Layered Paint Technique With Texture – Furniture Makeover

 - This is AWESOME!

 With a piece of “cardboard” (that’s what I used) or any flat smooth edge, trowel over (float over) the texture to smooth the raised areas to create a rough layered texture with the paint mixture.
-If you have ever watched how the texture is created on a new sheetrock wall before painting, it similar to that but rougher.
-You can also use a large plastic tape and bed knife.
-Seriously, I’d just use whatever I could find at home.
+If you have ever watched how the texture is created on a new sheetrock wall before painting, it is similar to that but rougher.
+You can also use a large plastic tape and a bed knife.
+Seriously, I’d use whatever I could find at home.
 You’re just spreading texture.
 Allow the texture to dry overnight.
 The next step will smooth everything out.

 Sanding The Layered Paint Technique Texture